-\$1,947,500; and Mark Nason, \$584,250.
-The performance-based stock awards granted in 2021 tied to relative TSR performance contain market condition components which are valued on the date of grant using a Monte Carlo simulation model.
-For the performance-based stock awards granted during 2021 tied to relative TSR performance, such inputs consisted of: (a) the stock price of \$38.95 per share on the grant date; (b) an expected term that was based on the actual three-year term of the award; (c) a risk-free interest rate of 0.27% derived from U.S. Treasury yield curves for a three-year term; (d) a dividend yield of 0% based on historic and future dividend yield estimates; (e) stock price volatility of 51.63% based on the historical volatility of the price of our company's Class A Common Stock and of the S&P Retail Select Index.
-Based on this methodology, the valuation of the performance-based stock awards granted during 2021 tied to relative TSR performance was \$54.34 per share.
+For the portion of the performance-based stock awards tied to relative TSR performance, such portion contains market condition components that are valued on the date of grant using a Monte Carlo simulation model.
+For the portion of the performance-based stock awards granted during 2023 tied to relative TSR performance, such inputs consisted of: (a) the stock price of \$43.34 per share on the grant date; (b) an expected term that was based on the actual three-year term of the award; (c) a risk-free interest rate of 4.51% derived from U.S. Treasury yield curves for a three-year term; (d) a dividend yield of 0% based on historic and future dividend yield estimates; (e) stock price volatility of 47.68% based on the historical volatility of the price of our company's Class A Common Stock and of the S&P Retail Select Industry Index.
+Based on this